msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 z_c = -z_ez_n = -\frac{f+n}{f-n}z_e -\frac{2fn}{f-n}
 $$

 We now have all the elements needed to construct the perspective projection matrix.
-Notice that the clip space $w$ component is equal to eye space $z$ after the multiplication, which is the value used in perspective divide to normalize all components of the clip space vector.
+Notice that the clip space _w_ component is equal to eye space _z_ after the multiplication, which is the value used in perspective divide to normalize all components of the clip space vector.
 This final step is performed by the GPU, and the result is the NDC coordinates.

 $$
 \begin{bmatrix}